 🇬🇧 A tour around Kingston Upon Thames 金士頓一日遊 🇬🇧

 My home used to be a 15 minutes walk to Kingston town.
-It’s a beautiful walk along the Thames River which I will share with you in another post.
-Today I want to show you around the historical town of Kingston first.
+It’s a beautiful walk along the Thames River.
+Today I want to show you around the historical town of Kingston.

 Kingston historical market is said to have started around 1200 and now it is still open everyday.
 When I went back last month it was on a late Sunday afternoon and most of the stalls had started to close down already so it wasn’t very busy.
 But if you go on a Saturday, particularly in the summer it is a very busy and vibrant market.
 Every year in Christmas they also have a traditional German Christmas market which is worth going to if you are around then.

 Some of the buildings around the market square have been preserved quite well from the old days such as this one on the left which seems like it has been around since 1422!
 The other one on the right is from 1909, young by England’s standard.
 Although there are modern day shops inside, they have kept the shop front quite traditional so it doesn’t look out of place with the building.

 Another really old part of Kingston upon Thames is the Clattern Bridge which is the oldest bridge in London.
 It’s quite a narrow bridge across the Hogsmill River (a tributary of the River Thames) and is believed to have been built around 1180.

 金士頓另一古蹟是 Clattern Bridge，倫敦最古舊的橋。這道橋應該建於大概 1180年，橫跨泰晤士河其中一條支流 Hogsmill River，真可算是小橋流水。

 The bridge is along one of the roads coming into town and many people aren’t actually aware of it and its historical significance because you don’t really notice it when you go past.
 In fact I was never aware of it until one day I suddenly noticed this sign on the side of the road.